hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

     described below)."

 'Empty' AXoT responses generated in order to meet a padding requirement will be exceptions to the above statement.
-In order to guarantee support for future padding policies, we state here that secondary implementations MUST be resilient to receiving padded AXoT responses, including 'empty' AXoT responses that contain only an OPT RR containing the EDNS(0) option for padding.
+For flexibility, future proofing and in order to guarantee support for future padding policies, we state here that secondary implementations MUST be resilient to receiving padded AXoT responses, including 'empty' AXoT responses that contain only an OPT RR containing the EDNS(0) option for padding.

 Recommendation of specific policies for padding AXoT responses are out of scope for this specification.
 Detailed considerations of such policies and the